greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Sets the proxy ports that Greenplum Database uses when the server configuration parameter [gp\_interconnect\_type](#gp_interconnect_type) is set to `proxy`.
 Otherwise, this parameter is ignored.
 The default value is an empty string \(""\).

-When the `gp_interconnect_type` parameter is set to `proxy`, You must specify a proxy port for the master, standby master, and all primary and mirror segment instances in this format:
+When the `gp_interconnect_type` parameter is set to `proxy`, You must specify a proxy port for the coordinator, standby coordinator, and all primary and mirror segment instances in this format:

 ```
 <db_id>:<cont_id>:<seg_address>:<port>[, ... ]
 ```

-For the master, standby master, and segment instance, the first three fields, db\_id, cont\_id, and seg\_address can be found in the [gp\_segment\_configuration](../system_catalogs/gp_segment_configuration.html) catalog table.
-The fourth field, port, is the proxy port for the Greenplum master or a segment instance.
+For the coordinator, standby coordinator, and segment instance, the first three fields, db\_id, cont\_id, and seg\_address can be found in the [gp\_segment\_configuration](../system_catalogs/gp_segment_configuration.html) catalog table.
+The fourth field, port, is the proxy port for the Greenplum coordinator or a segment instance.

 -   db\_id is the `dbid` column in the catalog table.
 -   cont\_id is the `content` column in the catalog table.